noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 29/6/2021 14:29 The young brother of a friends of mine, a man that is very affected by the modern slavery, said that have paid a man that torture because of his social situation near the marginalization provoked by this facility, to do pain to be because of public humiliation.
 Torture.

+- 29/6/2021 17:38 Francesca doing sexual harass to me using this electronic weapon.

+- 30/6/2021 03:19 Dream injection, a woman that have lost her freedom in the exploitation camp transmitted by neural weapons in Barcelona.
+She had silenced womans sexual abuses and macism.
+Now she has understood what is the business behind or she is understanding.
+She know about Saray.
+After **Andreu** speaking and **Francesca** torturing.

 - ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)